Don't hesitate to contact us with any questions you might have

 We cover the whole state except for residents living on Prudence Island and Block Island.

 Joan was the first executive to the PACE program.
 Joan has worked as a health care administrator since the early 1980’s in hospital settings, community mental health clinics and currently serves as CEO of both PACE and CareLink.
-CareLink is a network of non profit long term care providers within Rhode Island.
-Joan has a degree in psychology and philosophy from Boston College, completed her Masters degree in Social Work at Boston University and completed a certificate in non profit administration at Stanford University School of Business.
+CareLink is a network of nonprofit long-term care providers within Rhode Island.
+From 2013-2016 Joan served as the Chair of the Board of the National PACE Association.
+Joan has a degree in psychology and philosophy from Boston College, completed her Master's degree in Social Work at Boston University and completed a certificate in nonprofit administration at Stanford University School of Business.

 Cheryl has been a Registered Nurse for 35 years, earning her Bachelor's of Science in Nursing in 1974 and a Master's Degree in Health Services Administration in 1997.
 Cheryl worked in acute care settings for 10 years as a staff nurse and a Nurse Leader until choosing to change her focus to community-based care.